canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 ==========================================

-Now that you have a better understanding of Ubuntu's OSV data, you might still be trying to understand how do you map the status you see in Ubuntu's CVE tracker (`Web <https://ubuntu.com/security/cves>`_ and/or `git <https://code.launchpad.net/ubuntu-cve-tracker>`_) to OSV.
+Now that you have a better understanding of Ubuntu's OSV data, you might still be trying to understand how you can map the status you see in Ubuntu's CVE tracker (`Web <https://ubuntu.com/security/cves>`_ and/or `git <https://code.launchpad.net/ubuntu-cve-tracker>`_) to OSV.